TotalMiner/totalminer.github.io/lua/data-types.md

 Light data is an 8 bit integer.

-Light data is split into two 4 bit integer parts.As each part is 4 bits, it can store a number from 0 to 15.
+Light data is split into two 4 bit integer parts.
+As each part is 4 bits, they can each store a number from 0 to 15.
 Zero (0) indicates no light, 15 indicates maximum light.

 - The first 4 bits are used for `sunlight`
-- The second 4 bits are used for `block light`, or light emitted from blocks, e.g.torches, sunbox, etc.
+- The second 4 bits are used for `block light`, or light emitted from blocks, e.g.`torches`, `sunbox`, etc.

-Light data is retrieved by the get_light functions
+Light data is retrieved using the get_light functions

 ```lua
 local x,y,z = get_eye_pos()